 The other element in this calculation is depreciation.
 If the seller has placed the property in service as rental property or used it for trade or business or the production of income, the tax department will treat it as depreciated for the years that it was rented or otherwise used for business.
 (Note: they will treat it as depreciated, even if the seller did not, in fact, claim the depreciation on their federal tax filings, we assume on the theory that you can go back and amend the return within the time allowed.)
 The amount of any depreciation will reduce the seller’s basis and increase the taxable gain.

-As of this writing (2017) the people at the tax department will generally accept a summary of any capital improvements listing the nature of the work done and the cost, receipts and such are not required.
+The people at the tax department will generally accept a summary of any capital improvements listing the nature of the work done and the cost, receipts and such are not required.
+However, receipts would be important if a tax payer were subject to an audit.

 The 9% figure is the approximate amount of the Vermont tax.
 The actual Vermont tax rate on the gain is based upon a formula including several elements (mostly the Seller’s federal tax bracket).